 All persons who were shareholders of the Company before its initial public offering in August 1995 ("IPO") and who owned more than 1% of the shares outstanding after the IPO ("Pre-IPO Shareholders"), executed lock-up agreements with the representatives (the "Representatives") of the underwriters in the IPO that restrict the sale or disposition of such shares until August 17, 1996, or such earlier date as the Representatives may agree.
 Under the terms of the lock-up agreements, shareholders who each hold less than approximately .5% of the outstanding shares are not subject to the lock-up restrictions, as long as sales by all such persons in the aggregate do not exceed approximately 109,000 shares.
-Moreover, under the terms of the lock-up agreements, up to an additional approximately 543,000 shares held by Pre-IPO Shareholders are not subject to the lock-up restriction without prior public notice.
-Following the expiration of the lock-up agreements, or such earlier date as the Representatives may agree, most of the shares of Common Stock that were outstanding before the IPO will become eligible for sale in the public market subject to compliance with Rule 144 or Rule 701, and subject to any applicable state securities law restrictions on resale.
-In addition, holders of the warrants issued in connection with the IPO (the "IPO Warrants") will, after August 11, 1996, and subject to the satisfaction of certain conditions, also be able to sell publicly the Common Stock issuable upon exercise of the IPO Warrants.
+Moreover, under the terms of the lock-up agreements, up to an additional approximately 543,000 shares held by Pre-IPO Shareholders are not subject to the lock-up restriction.
+The Representatives may consent to a waiver of the lock-up restriction without prior public notice.
+Following the expiration of the lock-up agreements, or such earlier date as the Representatives may agree, most of the shares of Common Stock that were outstanding before the IPO will become eligible for sale in the public market subject to compliance with Rule 144 or Rule 701, and subject to any applicable state securities law restrictions on resale. Τn addition, holders of the warrants issued in connection with the IPO (the "IPO Warrants") will, after August 11, 1996, and subject to the satisfaction of certain conditions, also be able to sell publicly the Common Stock issuable upon exercise of the IPO Warrants.

 Competition and Technological Change.
 The pharmaceutical industry is subject to rapid and significant technological change.
 Competitors of the Company in the United States and abroad are numerous and include, among others, major pharmaceutical, chemical and biotechnology companies, specialized firms, universities and other research institutions.
 There can be no assurance that the Company's competitors will not succeed in developing technologies and products that are more effective than any which are being developed by the Company or that would render the Company's technology and potential products obsolete and noncompetitive.
 Many of these competitors have substantially greater financial and technical resources and production and marketing capabilities than the Company.
 In addition, many of the Company's competitors have significantly greater experience than the Company in preclinical testing and human clinical trials of pharmaceutical products and in obtaining FDA and other regulatory approvals of products for use in health care.
-There can be no assurance that the Company's products or products under development by other companies, universities and other institutions or that they will obtain regulatory approval in the United States or elsewhere.
+There can be no assurance that the Company's products under development will be able to compete successfully with existing products or products under development by other companies, universities and other institutions or that they will obtain regulatory approval in the United States or elsewhere.
 See "Business--Competition."